Building lattices and zeta functions: Affine buildings

 Every compact subgroup $K\subset G$ fixes a point $x\in X$.
 So every maximal compact subgroup is of the form $K_x$ for some $x$.

 As $ X$ is affine, every apartment $\a$ carries the structure of a real affine space of fixed dimension $d=\dim X$.
 It further carries a euclidean metric (induced by an inner product after fixing an origin), which is invariant under the action of its automorphism group $\Aut(\a)$.
-This metric extends to a metric on the whole of $X$ which is euclidean on each apartment and is invariant under the automorphism group $G=\Aut(X)$.
-With this metric, the space $X$ is a CAT(0) space \cites{Bldgs,Brid}.
+This metric extends to a metric on the whole of $X$ which is euclidean on each apartment and is invariant under the automorphism group $\Aut(X)$.
+With this metric, the space $X$ is a CAT(0) space (Theorem 11.16 of \cite{Bldgs}).
+For more on CAT(0) spaces see also \cite{Brid}.

-Let $G_\a$ be the stabilizer of an apartment $\a$ and let $K_\a$ be its pointwise stabilizer.
+Let $G_\a$ be the stabilizer in $G$ of an apartment $\a$ and let $K_\a$ be its point-wise stabilizer.
 Then $K_\a$ is compact but not open.
 The group $G_\a$ acts on $\a$ through $\Aut(\a)$, so we get an exact sequence

 The group $E_\a$ can be finite or not, it can even coincide with $\Aut(\a)$.
 Examples for these instances can be seen in dimension 1 already, when the building $X$ is a tree.
 If $X$ is regular, i.e., each vertex has the same valency, then $E_\a$ is trivial.
 On the other hand, here is an example with $E_\a=\Aut(\a)$: Let $X$ be the universal covering of the following finite graph: